schadis/DMWC-Warrior/README.md

 * 2h Fury same as Furry and FuryProt and simple Leveling rota
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it
 * install details addon for rage calc of incoming dmg
-* There is a DMWC fork in my repo pls use it until merge to main git

 ## Feedback in Discord is welcome